 You are typically scheduled for a biometrics appointment within 4 weeks.
 Again, you’ll get a letter notifying you when and where to go.
 Bring your passport and marriage certificate with you (it doesn’t say you have to bring it, but I was told upon arrival that you have to).
 They’ll take your picture and fingerprints and you can be done in 15 minutes.

 The combo card (combined work permit and travel document based on applications I-131 & I-765) usually comes within 3-4 months.
-It used to come within 60-90 days, but these days you’re looking into more 100+ days.
+It used to come within 60-90 days, but these days (2019) you’re looking into more 100+ days but it can take as long as up to 6 months.
 My combo card was issued after 104 days, but it didn’t actually reach me until 114 days.

 As we were originally told that I’ll receive my travel permit within maximum 90 days, but the rules have changed in the meantime, we planned on leaving for a honeymoon to Tanzania after 95 days.
 It was a big mistake because I didn’t receive my Combo Card in time.
 We got lucky in the end as we got approached for a work project in Tanzania in the meantime and I got another project in the Netherlands right after.